ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Join a Subnet

-You might already have a running validator which you want to add to a specific subnet.
+You might already have a running validator which you want to add to a specific Subnet.
 For this we run the `join` command.
 This is a bit of a special command.
 The `join` command will either just _print the required instructions_ for your already running node or will attempt at configuring a config file the user provides.

 First also a bit of "marketing" (announcing not yet available Mainnet support):